 In addition to their thermogenic and vasodilatatory effects, noradrenaline has the antioxidant action (Sergeev et al. 1975) that was associated with the presence of a free phenol group in its molecules.
-The mechanism of inhibition consists in the interaction of noradrenaline with the free radicals leading of the oxidation chain.
+The mechanism of inhibition is the interaction of noradrenaline with the free radicals leading to antioxidative protection.
 Furthermore, catecholamines inhibit lipid peroxidation (Andorn and Pappola 2001).
 It is also well known that the rise in NO concentration may affect the activity of some antioxidant enzymes, leading to an imbalance of the prooxidant versus antioxidant status and an increase in the production of reactive oxygen species.
-Thus, it was shown that NO donors, S-nitroso-N-acetylpenicillamine (SNAP) and sodiumnitropruside, inhibit catalase activity in a concentration-dependent manner (Kremser et al. 1995) and that L-NAME, an NOS-inhibitor, abolish a decrease in the activities of antioxidative enzymes in immobilization stressed rats - condition when the activity of sympathetic nervous system is increased and also noradrenaline release (Kostic et al. 2000).
+Thus, it was shown that NO donors, Snitroso-N-acetylpenicillamine (SNAP) and sodium nitropruside, inhibit catalase activity in a concentrationdependent manner (Kremser et al. 1995) and that L-NAME, an NO synthase inhibitor, abolishes a decrease in the activities of antioxidative enzymes in immobilizationstressed rats, i.e. under the conditions when the activity of sympathetic nervous system and noradrenaline release are increased (Kostic et al. 2000).

-Pharmacological and molecular studies also suggested the existence of a constitutive NOS (cNOS) in cardiac myocytes (Finkel et al. 1992, Kanai et al. 1997) and that noradrenaline and adrenaline increase myocardial contractility by elevating cytoplasmic Ca2+ levels, which also stimulate NO release and may provide a mechanism for the coronary artery vasodilatation and enhanced diastolic relaxation observed with adrenergic stimulation.
+Pharmacological and molecular studies also suggested the existence of a constitutive NOS (cNOS) in cardiac myocytes (Finkel et al. 1992, Kanai et al. 1997) and that noradrenaline and adrenaline increase myocardial contractility by elevating cytoplasmic $Ca^{2+}$ levels, which also stimulate NO release and may provide a mechanism for the coronary artery vasodilatation and enhanced diastolic relaxation observed with adrenergic stimulation.

-Bearing in mind the facts mentioned above, we examined whether NO regulates the activities of IBAT and heart antioxidant enzymes as well as peroxides concentration in rats treated with exogenous NA.
+Bearing in mind the facts mentioned above, we examined whether NO regulates the activities of antioxidant enzymes in IBAT and heart as well as Vol. 57 peroxides concentration in rats treated with exogenous NA.
 This has been carried out by determining the effects of L-NAME, which is an NOS inhibitor, and NA on the rat oxidative status in the IBAT and heart.